simonmichael/hledger_site/src/prices.md

 You can omit the start or end options to fetch a range of dates.
 Some commodities will not have prices available on weekends.
-Some providers may require signup and an API key to get certain data.
+Some providers (eg alphavantage) may require signup and an API key to get certain data.

 ## bittytax_price